wanx-troopers/wanx-troopers.github.io/wan-animate-mocha-steady-dancer.md

 * either have both BG and mask connected (background from driving video)
 * or have both BG and mask disconnected (background from reference image)

-There are two ways to produce longer videos in a batched manner: with and without [WanVideo Context Options](what-plugs-where/context-options.md):
+There are two ways to produce longer videos in a batched manner: with and without [Context Windows](what-plugs-where/context-windows.md):

 |Option|`WanVideo Animate Embeds`|`WanVideo Context Options`|
 |:---|:---|:---|